eclipse/paho.mqtt.cpp/README.md

 # Eclipse Paho MQTT C++ client library

-## DEVELOPMENT Branch for the v1.0 Release

-**This branch is currently unstable and is tracking the Paho C library's _develop_ branch which is also unstable.
-Proceed with caution!**

-This is the _develop_ branch of the Paho C++ library, destined to be the v1.0 release of the library with the overall Paho 1.3 group, targeted for June 2017.
+This is the latest development code for the Paho C++ library, destined to be the v1.0 release of the library with the overall Paho 1.3 group, targeted for June 2017.

 As such it requires the version of the Paho C library which is also currently under development, and available in the _develop_ branch of that library on GitHub: https://github.com/eclipse/paho.mqtt.c/tree/develop